bloch-code/aws-bootcamp-cruddur-2023/journal/week4.md

 ## Week 4 – AWS Lamda

-I crated a first lambda function called cruddur-post-confirmation.
+I crated a first lambda function **called cruddur-post-confirmation**.
 I used code provided by Andrew and have tried to add Lambda Layer as per instructions which at the end was successful after realising there are different layers per AWS AZ.

 What is Lambda Layers?

-A Lambda layer is a . zip file archive that can contain additional code or other content.
-A layer can contain libraries, a custom runtime, data, or configuration files.
+*A Lambda layer is a . zip file archive that can contain additional code or other content.
+A layer can contain libraries, a custom runtime, data, or configuration files.*

 Andrew showed us how to use cloudwatch logs for debugging.
 For debugging purpose we have printed our SQL to show up in logs.